 £3 million Compensation for Brain Injury after Car Accident

-A Personal Injury Case Study - Client Situation
+A Personal Injury Claim Case Study - Client Situation

 Our client was a rear-seat passenger in a vehicle that became involved in a car accident and sustained significant injuries.
 This included a severe traumatic brain injury and multiple fractures of her shoulder, chest and pelvis.

 After leaving hospital, she initially experienced physical problems with balance, which have now resolved, but continues to experience weakness on her left side, a partial loss of smell and severe fatigue.